Day One

 0530 Beardshear Hall

-The university bill (UBill) is the source for communicating university charges to students electronically via AccessPlus.
-Learn about payment plans, how to pay your UBill, how to set up third party access, and utilizing financial aid toward UBill charges.
+The university bill (U-Bill) is how we communicate about university charges to you electronically.
+Learn about payment options, how to pay your U-Bill, how to release information to third parties, and use financial aid toward U-Bill charges.

 0127 Curtiss Hall